Frank Sinatra & the Tommy Dorsey Orchestra

 Frank Sinatra & the Tommy Dorsey Orchestra is a 1998 compilation album by the American singer Frank Sinatra.

-The three-CD set contains recordings from Sinatra's performances with Tommy Dorsey and his orchestra at the beginning of his five-decade singing career.
+The three-compact disc set contains recordings from Sinatra's performances with Tommy Dorsey and his orchestra at the beginning of his five-decade singing career.
 Many of the songs had never been available on CD prior to the set, as Sinatra did not record them for his studio albums when he was alive.
-They had, however, been available as transfers from 78rpm on vinyl in the six-LP box set The Dorsey/Sinatra Sessions, compiled by Alan Dell for RCA/Victor records, set SD 1000, issued in 1982, accompanied by a leaflet including full discography.
+They had, however, been available as transfers from 78 rpm on vinyl in the six-LP box set The Dorsey/Sinatra Sessions, compiled by Alan Dell for RCA Victor records, set SD 1000, issued in 1982, accompanied by a leaflet including full discography.
 The track listing of that set differs from below, being in numerical order by original matrix number, and is more extensive, comprising 83 tracks.